ayushraj12009/xindusbackendassignment/README.md

 - For easy understanding, I've named each API according to its functionality

-### Here are the APIs you can test using Swagger or Postman:

 1. **Signup**
    - Path: `http://localhost:8080/auth/signup`
    - Method: POST